Import Export Costs, Tariffs, Fees, Duties & Taxes in Africa

 Costs of importing and exporting can of course make products far more expensive than when sold in domestic markets.
-Pricing must therefore be carefully monitored and controlled and take into account import tariffs, customs duty, business tax, costs of freight, shipping insurance, overseas agent’s commissions, and other incidental expenditure.
+Export pricing must take into account import tariffs, customs duty, business tax, costs of freight, shipping insurance, overseas agent’s commissions, and other incidental expenditure.

 Product insurance is essential and can be arranged through insurance brokers.
 Collecting long-standing payments and debts can prove a very serious problem, particularly for the small business.